osmond/garmin-dashboard-ajo/README.md

 Run `npm run setup` for a guided configuration.
 This script asks for your InfluxDB details and where to save the Garmin session.
 It writes everything to `.env` and attempts to store the session for you.
+Ensure `GARMIN_EMAIL` and `GARMIN_PASSWORD` are set in your environment so the session can be created.

 ## Mock Mode (tests only)